A shared national question library

 “For the first time I can see exactly which topics my daughter struggles with — not just a grade at the end of term.
 The reports are clear and simple.”

-Fatoumata D.
+Fatuma D.

 “With 58 students in my class, I could never give individual feedback.
 Izma does it for me, and the next worksheet already targets what each child missed.”

-Rakoto H.
+Baraka H.

 “My son went from failing math to passing in one term.
 The practice packets come home every week and he actually enjoys doing them because they're at his level.”